MACC's Spring 2025 eMessage

 Transmit Day

-April’s transmit day for first of the month billing is March 21st.
+May’s transmit day for first of the month billing is April 22nd.
 Follow this link for the complete 2025 schedule

 MACC’s Monthly Recipes